 The anniversaries of my sister’s (8/9/17) and father’s (2/6/04) deaths are the two most impactful days of my life.
 It’s customary to check in with someone when it comes to celebratory remembrances (Birthdays!
 Holidays!
-Hooray to happy times!) but not so much on less festive occasions.
-A lot of folks put blinders on when it comes to the anniversaries of difficult life experiences, or (more likely), they don’t remember.
+Hooray for happy times!), but not so much on less festive occasions.
+A lot of folks put blinders on when it comes to the anniversaries of difficult life experiences, or more likely, they don’t remember.

 I do not need people to remember my birthday (though I am trying really hard to be thankful and appreciative for every birthday I get), I don’t care if you remember when I got married.
 I don’t need well wishes on the 4th of July.
 I most certainly don’t need you to remind me of the day we ate greasy pizza and took pictures of it 9 years ago (social media reminds us of some really boring moments of our past that are worth forgetting).
 No two days have altered my life as drastically as February 6th and August 9th.
 These are the only two days that I wish people would remember.